Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 While its three wins in as many qualifiers between March and June ignited a nation's footballing history, Guinea-Bissau endured a much steep road that included periods of inactivity throughout the late 1990s and 2000s.

 The Long Wait and the Early Beginnings

 Originally called Portuguese Guinea, Guinea-Bissau played its first international match on June 2, 1952.
 Although the game came before the Africa Cup of Nations existed, Guinea-Bissau waited four decades to play its first Africa Cup of Nations qualifier.
 The 35-year wait remains the longest any African nation played its first qualifier.
-Before that, the nation's most notable achievement came in 1983, wen Guinea-Bissau lost to Senegal in the Amilcar Cabral Cup Final that took place in Mauritania.
+Before that, the nation's most notable achievement came in 1983, when Guinea-Bissau lost to Senegal in the Amilcar Cabral Cup Final in Mauritania.